thirdweb-dev/typescript-sdk/etc/sdk.api.md

 }

 // @public (undocumented)
+export class Erc721BatchMintable {
+    // Warning: (ae-forgotten-export) The symbol "ERC721Metadata" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ERC721" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "IMintableERC721" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Multicall" needs to be exported by the entry point index.d.ts constructor(erc721: Erc721<ERC721Metadata & ERC721>, contractWrapper: ContractWrapper<IMintableERC721 & Multicall>, storage: IStorage);
+    // Warning: (ae-forgotten-export) The symbol "NFTMetadataOrUri" needs to be exported by the entry point index.d.ts to(to: string, metadatas: NFTMetadataOrUri[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
+}

+// @public (undocumented)
 export class Erc721Enumerable {
     // Warning: (ae-forgotten-export) The symbol "ERC721Supply" needs to be exported by the entry point index.d.ts constructor(erc721: Erc721<BaseERC721>, contractWrapper: ContractWrapper<BaseERC721 & ERC721Supply>);